eashwar321/Filters-with-Tableau/README.md

 # Filters-with-Tableau

-Various Filters have been performed on a dataset with the help of data visualisation tool Tableau.
+Various Filters have been performed on a superstore dataset with the help of data visualisation tool Tableau.